nestauk/dap_tutorials/metaflow/README.md

 ### ❓ Why might you need Metaflow?
 - To have nicely defined pipelines;
 - To leverage cloud resources if you need more computing resources (using AWS batch with Metaflow is easier than setting up and EC2 instance and running a script on it);
-- When you have complex abd conflicting dependencies;
+- When you have complex and conflicting dependencies;
 - To resume a pipeline from where it broke after you debug your code;

 ### ↗️ A metaflow flow & the concept of step